-You will need access to the Microsoft Excel 2016, with "Data Analysis ToolPak" properly installed.
+You will need access to the latest version of Microsoft Excel, with "Data Analysis ToolPak" properly installed.
 Note: It is your responsibility to have the software ready before Feb.
 1st.
 The details about how to install this software are provided in Appendix to this syllabus.